 Joint degree students must also satisfy the requirements of the Law School’s Public Interest Center’s Pro Bono Program and fulfill their law senior writing and professional responsibility requirements.

 The student will be awarded each degree as it is completed.

 Students are billed law tuition in semesters where they are in residence at the Law School and School of Medicine tuition is billed when the student is in residence at the School of Medicine.

 Financial aid decisions are made independently by each school.

-Because students who pursue this joint degree may be in residence at the Law School for fewer than the six semesters of a typical JD student, any Law School scholarship or loan will be determined proportionately (and if the student applies to the joint degree after matriculation at the Law School, their Law School grants or loans will have to be reassessed).
+Because students who pursue this joint degree may be in residence at the Law School for fewer than the six semesters of a typical JD student, any Penn Carey Law scholarship or loan will be determined proportionately (and if the student applies to the joint degree after matriculation at the Law School, their Law School grants or loans will have to be reassessed).

 Candidates for the JD/MD apply separately to the Law School and the Perelman School of Medicine.
 Because most students will spend their first two years at the Perelman School of Medicine, you may submit their JD application concurrently with your MD application or you may apply for the JD during the Fall of your first or second year in the School of Medicine.

 The MCAT will be required for the Perelman School of Medicine application.
 Applicants for the Law School may take the GRE, GMAT, or LSAT.